‘FURTHER ITEMS ON PARTICULAR ASPECTS OF LVT:

 3. Valuing land separately would be too difficult

 This must be one of the weakest of objections, and it seems to be peculiar to Britain.
 Other countries that have practised LVT or have some form of LVT in place, report no particular problems with making separate valuations for land and buildings.
-The Danes had LVT from 1957 to 1964 (during which time the Danish economy prospered) (1).
+The Danes had a National LVT from 1957 to 1964 (during which time the Danish economy prospered) (1).
 They produced regular valuation lists with land value maps and valuations were updated annually.
 The Australians have for many years employed different forms of LVT in different States, with regular re-valuations, and do not report any special difficulties.
 Many towns in the USA practise the ‘split rate’ system, which requires separate valuations between land and buildings on a regular basis.

 In 1964 a land value study survey was carried out in the town of Whitstable in Kent for the Rating and Valuation Association.
 The valuer’s report included valuation lists and site value maps and was carried out without any insuperable problems.
 In his conclusion the valuer commented: